LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 4. Arenas

 Now of course NASA's environment is different than most people.
+I can't say to everyone to avoid dynamic memory for all programs.
-I would say for your gerneral apps to avoid using explicit dynamic memory when possible, so using printf or fopen is fine.
+I would say for general programming to avoid using explicit dynamic memory when possible, so using printf or fopen is fine.
-Try to not fall into the trap where you must take exact sizes of the user's input.
+Perhaps an array you pass to a functon with a specified bound parameter is better.
+This way you have as few mallocs to keep track of.
-You will want some bound or else some crafty user will take the entire memory of the OS.
+You will want some bound or else some crafty user will take the entire memory of the process.
+I don't believe dynamic memory is evil, but it can certainly be mismanaged easily.
+Now some cases you may need dynamic memory, so be sure you know how to handle it.

 ### 4. Function Length should be printable on a page with one statement per line

 RIP all the Java and C++ users :P.
-This rule basically says to keep your functions smaller for easier auditing.
+This rule basically says to keep your functions small and concise for easier auditing.
 I believe this rule does not apply to comments.
 The JPL Coding Standard and NASA power of 10 both say 60 lines of code.
 Tiger Bettle also uses this rule and they have their limit at 70 lines.

 NASA doesn't say anything about column limits in these documents, but excessively long lines can hurt readability.
 80 character column limit seems to be more prefered, even I try to stick by it, but It's not the end of the world if code goes past 80 characters.
-100 characters is the maximum I would try for less verbose languages, but even for more verbose languages I don't think anything should go to 120 characters.
+100 characters is the maximum I would try for less verbose languages.
+For more verbose languages I don't think anything should go to 120 characters.

 Combined in this rule is having one line per statement and declaration.